Aureliustics/Teams-Assignment-Exporter/README.md

   <li>(Coming Soon) HTML viewer which you can use to select the exports folder and view your assignment history through a UI that mimics Teams</li>
 </ul>

+> [!NOTE]
-> **Disclaimer:** This uses a personal access token that is required for getting Teams data.
+> This uses a personal access token that is required for getting Teams data.
 It only accesses data you already have permission to see.
 Never share your token and treat it like a password.